Share this website:

 Ricardo has participated in masterclasses with pianists Jorge Federico Osorio, Peter Donohoe, Leon Fleisher, Jörg Demus, Cristina Ortiz, Jean-Paul Sevilla, Ursula Oppens, Roberto Prosseda, Gustavo Romero , Gregory Allen, Albert Atenelle and Bernard Flavigny, among others.

 With experience instructing from the beginning stages to the college level, Ricardo is a dedicated teacher who enjoys working with students of various backgrounds.
 In demand as an adjudicator and visiting artist for Washington State Music Teachers Association's Music Artistry Program in Washington and Idaho, he has been invited to judge such events as the MTNA Northwest Division Competition, the Spokane Piano Competition and Pacific Lutheran University's Concerto Competition.
 Ricardo relocated to Washington State from Ada, OK, where he served on the faculty of East Central University teaching applied piano, class piano, music theory and Spanish.
-Currently, he teaches piano through the Community Music Program at the University of Puget Sound in Tacoma, Washington where he also served as staff accompanist, he has taught at Pacific Lutheran University and is pianist at First Lutheran Church in Tacoma.
-He directs the church's summer concert series Listen Live at Lunch and forms a piano duo with Lark Powers.
+Currently, he teaches piano at Pacific Lutheran University and through the Community Music Program at the University of Puget Sound in Tacoma, Washington, where he also served on the collaborative piano staff.
+He was pianist at First Lutheran Church in Tacoma where he directed its summer concert series Listen Live at Lunch and forms a piano duo with Lark Powers.
+He served as Curator of Art and Music at Lakewold Gardens in Lakewood, Washington, currently sits on the board of Early Music Seattle, and coordinates and curates Orquesta Northwest's Latino Chamber Music Festival every Fall.